2026 Olympics men's hockey odds, futures picks: Predictions from expert on 26-12 NHL roll

 Now, Severance has turned his attention to Winter Olympics men's ice hockey futures.
 He's only sharing his best bets at SportsLine.

-New users can also check out the latest FanDuel promo code and get $200 in bonus bets instantly at FanDuel if your $5 bet wins.
+New users can also check out the latest FanDuel promo code and get $200 in bonus bets instantly at FanDuel if your first $5 bet wins:

 2026 Winter Olympics men's hockey expert picks